-It’s now time for us to wake up, learn and see the invisible.
-You might think that how do we see and accept the invisible, right?
+It’s now the apt time for us to wake up, learn, perceive and see the invisible.
+You might wonder how we might see and accept the invisible, right?
 But if you introspect, you’ll realize that we already have inculcated a habit of accepting what we can’t always see.

-- God: We look for God in idols, books, long scriptures, philosophy.
+- God: We look for God in idols, books, long scriptures, and philosophy.

-- Air: We can feel it.
+- Air: We can perceive it.
 We need it for our existence and the absence of it is the pathway to death.

 Why is it that any anomaly or disturbance in mental health is a cause of shame and needs to be hidden while physical health is something we flaunt?